 Bringing Total Team Control To The Fans

-“It’s been an eye-opening experience being in technology and the tech space because you don’t get to see a lot of African-Americans in tech,” Austin told The Shadow League in an exclusive interview.
+“It’s been an eye-opening experience being in technology and the tech space because you don’t get to see a lot of African-Americans in tech,” Austin told The Shadow League in an exclusive interview back in 2019.

 “If you look at Fan Control Football, American football is a US sport, our holy grail is to expand fan control sports.
 Can you imagine fan-controlled baseball and soccer, sports that are all around the world?
 And being able to engage with people all around the world, all having the same goals; controlling their organization and their team.
 We’re trying to be the glue to sports on the digital side.

 Imagine scoring a TD as a fan and knowing you had something to do with what just happened on the field.
 As a fan, you can’t beat that type of engagement and that’s that heartbeat we are looking for.”

 The Fan-Controlled Football League (FCFL) is exactly what it sounds like, a real-world sports league where the Fans are in charge.
 It’s like Madden in real life.
 All FCFL games are played in one Las Vegas location and live-streamed on Twitch, the world’s leading social video service and community for gamers and eSports, available on mobile, desktop, and tablets.